oserttas-math/normal_body_temp_eda/README.md

 ### What is the True Normal Human Body Temperature?

-That's a good question, but it likely isn't the conventional value of 98.6°F.
+That's a good question, but it likely isn't the conventional value of 98.6°F. The average temperature from this study is 98.2°F, so perhaps that is the true normal human body temperature.

-There is sufficient evidence to warrant rejection of the claim that the true population mean is the conventional normal human body temperature of 98.6°F. Though this value was rejected as the true population mean, prediction interval indicates it is a likely value:
+Nonetheless, there is sufficient evidence to warrant rejection of the claim that the true population average is the conventional normal human body temperature of 98.6°F. Though it's a likely value:

 ![Distribution of Temperature Means](reports/figures/pdf_temps.png)